Simulizer/Simulizer/README.md

 ![banner](misc/SimulizerLogo.png)

-Simulizer allows you to write assembly code, run it on a simulated and visualised CPU.
+Simulizer allows you to write assembly code and run it on a simulated and visualised CPU.
+It has been designed to improve various features of [SPIM](http://spimsimulator.sourceforge.net).

 Features
 --------